 You can replace just one tire on a 4WD, but we are unsure about the uniformity of the new tire and the others.

-Do you have to replace all tires on AWD?
 Although this question is of much debate, we have summarized all the necessary information to help you make an informed decision.
 It is up to you to change one worn tire or all the tires.

 The key here is to refer to the manual of the vehicle manufacturer or mechanic, who measures carefully to see if it is really vital to renew four tires at once.
 And do not forget to guarantee all the criteria for tire replacement.